 Russian Elites and Dominant Party Formation

 Chapters 6 and 7 test the individual level mechanisms behind the theory.
-One of these implications is that when a dominant party is nascent, individual elites who are strong in resources will be reluctant to join the party.
+One implication of my theory is that elites who are strong in resources will be reluctant to join a dominant party.
 I test this hypothesis with original data on when 121 of Russia’s regional governors joined United Russia from 2003-2007.
-Event history models are employed to examine how ownership of important political resources, such as strong political machines, affects the propensity of a governor to join the dominant party.
+Event history models show that governors with strong political machines were less likely to join United Russia.
 Chapter 7 extends testing of this hypothesis to another elite group: regional legislators.
 During various trips to Russia, I have been collecting data on when regional legislators joined the United Russia legislative faction in their region.
 This chapter examines how autonomous resources affect the decisions of regional legislators to join United Russia.
-In particular, I argue that legislators tied to enterprises that are vulnerable to state interference are more likely to join United Russia.
-The chapter uses data on the party affiliation behavior of ~2000 regional legislators that has been collected in concert with a working group of scholars in Moscow.
+In particular, I argue that legislators with ties to state-dependent enterprises were more likely to join United Russia.

 Examining the Argument Cross-Nationally